Adrenal cortex: Mineralocorticoids

 The primary mineralocorticoid, aldosterone, is produced in the adrenocortical zona glomerulosa by the action of the enzyme aldosterone synthase (also known as CYP11B2).
 Aldosterone is largely responsible for the long-term regulation of blood pressure.
 Aldosterone effects on the distal convoluted tubule and collecting duct of the kidney where it causes increased reabsorption of sodium and increased excretion of both potassium (by principal cells) and hydrogen ions (by intercalated cells of the collecting duct).
 Sodium retention is also a response of the distal colon, and sweat glands to aldosterone receptor stimulation.
 Although sustained production of aldosterone requires persistent calcium entry through low-voltage activated Ca2+ channels, isolated zona glomerulosa cells are considered nonexcitable, with recorded membrane voltages that are too hyperpolarized to permit Ca2+ channels entry.

 Glucocorticoids

 Glucocorticoids are produced mainly in the zona fasciculata.

-The primary glucocorticoid released by the adrenal gland is cortisol in humans and corticosterone in many other animals.
-Its secretion is regulated by the hormone ACTH from the anterior pituitary.
+Glucocorticoids are steroid hormones that are necessary for life.
+They play a role in numerous physiological responses including; metabolism, immune response, mood, cognitive functions, cardiovascular function, and reproduction.
+Glucocorticoids are also widely prescribed as medication to treat numerous conditions such as autoimmune diseases and lymphoproliferative diseases.
+The main glucocorticoid in humans is cortisol.